tytydraco/yessleep/out/Something_Outside_The_Kitchen_Window_is_Watching_Me_Part_Three.md

 *"This is Elmwood Headquarters; it's not too far of a drive."* She said, and I looked confused.

-*"We have to talk to Samuel Drover, I want to know more about what we're dealing with, even if I have to press for more answers... even if it gets us in trouble."* She had a look of determination once more, a reflection of the fact that she's been simmering in this investigation for a long time, unraveling each clue and information piece by piece for the past year or so.
+*"We have to talk to Drover, I want to know more about what we're dealing with, even if I have to press for more answers... even if it gets us in trouble."* She had a look of determination once more, a reflection of the fact that she's been simmering in this investigation for a long time, unraveling each clue and information piece by piece for the past year or so.

 She was far more ready than I ever would be to face what was on the other side of it all, but I was still willing to make the jump if it meant uncovering the truth.